top of page

 Who supports this great event?

-We are also grateful recipients of a festival grant from the MA Cultural Council, a state agency.
+We are also grateful recipients of invaluable festival support from Turners Falls/Great Falls RiverCulture, as well as festival grants from the MA Cultural Council, a state agency.